kitbagjs/router/docs/core-concepts/route-params.md

 ## Param Types

-With the `path` function, kitbag/router supports mapping params to types other than `string`.
+With the `path` function, kitbag/router supports parsing params to types other than `string`.

 ```ts
 import {